POS-Tech/OrderdaySetup/axium-handheld-deployment.md

 ---

 ## Prerequisites

+### System Requirements
 - Access to Ingenico Estate Manager
 - Axium handheld devices with charging bases
 - Charging bases connected to POS network via ethernet
 - Access to Aloha OrderPay configuration program
 - WiFi credentials for POS network

+### Location Configuration Requirements
+**Connected Payments Setup**
+- Location must be fully configured with Connected Payments before beginning
+- Company Number and Store Number must exist in the ServerEPS portal
+- Without this setup, you will not be able to add Axiums to the system

+**Configuration Center (Not New Aloha Manager)**
+- Location must be using Configuration Center for management
+- New Aloha Manager is NOT compatible with this setup
+- Configuration Center is required for BSL (Business Service Layer) support needed for digital receipts

+**Interface Server Requirements**
+- **Locations WITH Aloha Takeout or Online Ordering**: Requires a separate dedicated server to act as the interface server
+- **Locations WITHOUT Aloha Takeout or Online Ordering**: Can use the Aloha Server as the interface terminal
+- **Server Hardware**: Must be a NorTech server - NCR-provided servers will not be fast enough to handle the additional load from OrderPay handhelds

+**Note**: The interface server will be configured as device number 70 in the OrderPay configurator.

 ---